cxjdavin/new-metrics-and-search-algorithms-for-weighted-causal-DAGs/README.md

 When $\alpha = 0$, the generalized cost function is simply the number of interventions used that the other state-of-the-art methods were designed for.
 Here, `weighted_separator` incurs a similar cost despite having additional overheads to ensure theoretical guarantees for general $\alpha \geq 0$.

-For $\alpha > 0$, the generalized cost function is affected by the vertex weights, and `weighted_separator` incurs noticeably less generalized cost than the others already when $\alpha = 1$ (note that the plot is in log scale).
+For $\alpha > 0$, the generalized cost function is affected by the vertex weights, and `weighted_separator` incurs noticeably less generalized cost than the others already when $\alpha = 1$.
 This gap will only increase as we increase the value of $\alpha$ to make the generalized cost put more weightage on the total additive vertex cost of the intervention $\mathcal{I}$.

 As our experimental instances were randomly generated, it does look like existing algorithms, such as `separator`, is competitive with our weight-sensitive algorithm `weighted_separator` on such random instances, even though they are oblivious to vertex weights.
 However, we can easily create many instances where these algorithms performs arbitrarily worse.
 For instance, consider the star graph G<sup>\*</sup> on $n$ nodes where the leaves have weight 1 and the centroid has weight $w \gg n$; imagine $w = n^{10000}$.
 On G<sup>\*</sup>, `separator` will intervene on the centroid, incurring $w$ while `weighted_separator` will never intervene on the centroid and in the worst case intervene on all the leaves (paying at most $n-1$) to fully orient G<sup>\*</sup> from $\mathcal{E}$(G<sup>\*</sup>).